-BREAKING: Shalala files to run for Congress
+BREAKING: Shalala makes run for Congress official with video announcement

 “People like to support winners,” she said in a 2015 interview with The Miami Hurricane.
 “Once you have the smell of a winner, people come and want to make investments, and we could constantly show them that making an investment made a difference in terms of our quality.”

+Vice President for Student Affairs Patricia Whitely worked alongside Shalala throughout her presidency.
+She said Shalala never “ceases to amaze” her.

+“I wish her the best of luck!”
+Whitely wrote in an email.

-Associate Professor of Political Science Joseph Uscinski said Shalala would be a tough competitor in the race for the 27th congressional district seat.
+Associate Professor of Political Science Joseph Uscinski said Shalala will be a tough competitor in the race for the 27th congressional district seat.

 “Shalala not only would bring name recognition and political experience to the race, but she brings a wealth of policy experience in both Washington, D.C. and in South Florida,” Uscinski said.
 “If she runs, her entrance into the race would likely deter many other candidates from entering because she would be such a strong candidate.”

-Another political science professor, Fernand Amandi, has been working closely with Shalala ahead of the March 7 announcement.
-Amandi taught the Election 2016 course with Uscinski, has been an outspoken anti-Trump voice on local radio and is managing partner of Bendixen & Amandi consulting firm.
+Fernand Amandi, UM political science professor and managing partner of polling firm Bendixen & Amandi, has been working closely with Shalala’s campaign.
+Amandi taught the Election 2016 course with Uscinski, has been an outspoken anti-Trump voice on local radio.
 His firm helped produce Hillary Clinton’s Spanish-language “Nuestra Amiga” TV spot during the presidential race.

 As for Shalala’s students, they appear to be on board, too.
 Senior communications major Virgilio Capote is taking Shalala’s “U.S. Healthcare Crisis: Politics and Policy” course this semester.
 He said she would be a great fit for Florida because of her history of leadership and her knowledge about politics and health care.